 Is Your Asthma Causing Lung Sounds?

 Medical professionals often use words that the general public doesn’t understand.
 Words that have become second nature to us sound like complete gibberish to others.
 You have more than likely heard some of these words used by either your doctor, Respiratory therapist, or nurse when describing what your lungs sound like.
-I wanted to take some time to explore some of the most common abnormal breath sounds that we can hear with a stethoscope and often times without as well.
+I wanted to take some time to explore some of the most common abnormal breath and lung sounds in asthma that we can hear with a stethoscope and often times without as well.

 Types of asthma lung sounds